 Why doesn't the tour in the ZIP file run locally?

 Modern browsers have strict security protocols (CORS) that prevent local HTML files from loading other local image files.
-The ZIP export must be uploaded to a web server to function correctly.
+The ZIP export's contents must be uploaded to a web server to function correctly.

 Are there limits on publishing tours I generate with this?